EmrNITK/ANPR-ML/README.md

 The following datasets have been used in this ANPR system:
 <br />
-## For License plate detection (YOLOv7):
+### For License plate detection (YOLOv7):
 This dataset contains 453 files - images in JPEG format with bounding box annotations of the car license plates within the image.
 Annotations are provided in the PASCAL VOC format.
 Pascal VOC(Visual Object Classes) is a format to store annotations for localizer or Object Detection datasets and is used by different annotation editors and tools to annotate, modify and train Machine Learning models.
 The dataset can be found and downloaded from here https://www.kaggle.com/datasets/aslanahmedov/number-plate-detection
-You can download trained model from here: https://drive.google.com/file/d/1f7tWbDNqfWqca1gy91ItV5gkwUOpLAHx/view?usp=sharing
+You can download the trained model from here: https://drive.google.com/file/d/1f7tWbDNqfWqca1gy91ItV5gkwUOpLAHx/view?usp=sharing
 <br />
-## For Character recognition:
+### For Character recognition:
 The dataset has about 2000 images of digits from 0-9 and alphabets from A-Z. You can download the dataset from here: https://drive.google.com/file/d/1y8OG1GwfTd7fZMpu7rFsSVEa3wj1I98q/view?usp=sharing
+You can download the trained model from here: https://drive.google.com/file/d/14op_-psIamfE0dopkSNpL7jAc4Meu-9H/view?usp=sharing
 <br />
-## For testing the whole model:
+### For testing the whole anpr system:
 The dataset contains about 166 images of cars with license plates.
 You can find the dataset here: https://drive.google.com/file/d/1r_X_Wf4FQ8AcgOvy6o2AdBk11LJB67D_/view?usp=sharing
 <br />